-- Sponsored or participated in community events that reached over 103,000 San Diegans - Conducted a community awareness campaign that achieved more than 85 million gross impressions - Provided 39.754 health and social service referrals for families
+- Sponsored or participated in community events that reached over 115,000 San Diegans - Conducted a community awareness campaign that achieved more than 86 million gross impressions - Provided 37,766 health and social service referrals for families

 In this report, we celebrate the achievements of another productive year working to improve the lives of children ages zero through five and their families.
-A special thank you to our Commissioners, First 5 San Diego staff and to each of our community partners who have made these achievements possible.
+Thank you to our Commissioners, First 5 San Diego staff and each of our community partners who have made these achievements possible.